 Dr. Anne B. Young arrived at Mass General to assume the Dorn Professorship and the position as Chief of the Mass General Neurology Service in August 1991.
 She inherited a large and vigorous Neurology Department with a strong tradition of excellence in basic research targeting clinical diseases.
 Dr. Young continued this tradition and strengthened the research, patient care and teaching capabilities of the Department.
 Under her leadership, the Department grew to more than 230 professional MD and PhD members with numerous subspecialty clinical programs for adults and children, as well as many well-established research laboratories.

-In 1994, Mass General, Brigham and Women’s Hospital, and several community hospitals and physician practices formed an integrated delivery system called Partners HealthCare System.
+In 1994, Mass General, Brigham and Women’s Hospital, and several community hospitals and physician practices formed an integrated delivery system called Partners HealthCare System (now Mass General Brigham).
 Shortly after that “merger,” Drs.
 Young and Martin Samuels, Chair of the Brigham and Women’s Neurology Service, decided to integrate some components of the Mass General and Brigham and Women’s Hospital Neurology services as well.
 The two residency programs were combined and clinical and research programs in multiple sclerosis and movement disorders were merged.
 In addition, joint clinical and research activities around stroke, neuromuscular disorders and epilepsy were initiated.

 That same year, Dr. Merit Cudkowicz, a faculty member dedicated to the study and treatment of patients with amyotrophic lateral sclerosis (ALS), together with stroke specialist Dr. Steven Greenberg, established the Neurology Clinical Research Institute (NCRI) at Mass General to coordinate and perform data management for trials in several neurological disorders and assist other clinical investigators in the Department with study trial design, funding applications and regulatory compliance.